Titus Thorne

 For test subjects on a 2,000 μg/week dosing schedule, this would equate to five 400 μg injections per week or twice-daily 200 μg doses.

-How long should CJC-1295 be administered?
+How long should CJC-1295 DAC be administered?

 According to Lindgren, it takes 3-6 months to see an upregulation, or increase, in the overall amount of GH isolates being produced by the pituitary gland.
 At this point, test subjects can either be administered lower doses of the CJC-1295 peptide, or the research can be discontinued.
 This is supported by Teichman et al’s findings that after multiple CJC-1295 DAC doses, “mean IGF-I levels remained above baseline for up to 28 days” [2].